Director of External Relations

 - Design a strategic plan for donor relations and museum stewardship, in similar partnership with the college’s Office of College Relations.

-- Work closely with the Museum’s director, develops strategic plans for the growth of Museum’s advisory and collections committees.
+- Develop strategic plans for the growth of Museum’s advisory and collections committees in close collaboration with the Museum’s director.
 The position reports to the Museum’s director.

 - Effectively positions the museum’s stories in various media and press outlets